 statement

-Recent projects began with family lace from my Italian and Irish grandmothers, Ermenegilda and Rebecca.
-During the pandemic, I posted images on social media of dying the lace with cochineal insect dye.
-An outpouring of initially unsolicited donations of lace from around the world began to arrive, and continues today.
+These projects began with family lace from my Italian and Irish grandmothers, Ermenegilda Eugenia Glorinda Fungaroli Miranda, and Rebecca Cogan.
+After I posted images on social media of dying the lace with cochineal insect dye, an outpouring of initially unsolicited donations of lace from around the world began to arrive, and continues today.
 Donations arrive with letters, stories, and pictures of the family and maker.
-The complex form of lace, often dismissed as grandma’s doilies, retains traces of the economic and craft histories of women.
-I recognized these donations as representing the countless stories of unknown women, an historical community archive of thousands of pieces of lace and family histories - and now preserve them in The Lace Archive.
+The complex form of lace, dismissed as grandma’s doilies, retains traces of the economic and craft histories of women.
+I recognized these donations as representing the countless stories of unknown women, and founded The Lace Archive, an historical community archive of thousands of pieces of lace and family histories.
 Each note and textile is documented— photographed, measured, and archived, before being sewn into an artwork.
-As the work develops, many textiles arrive at my door; lace, linens, skirts, aprons, napkins, handkerchiefs, tablecloths and duvet covers, embroidered in colorful threads, crocheted in complex patterns, or with unfinished needle work, from a mother, auntie, grandmother or great-grandmother.
-The ties of aprons read as forlorn arms in search of a body to wrap around, an anthropomorphic form of domestic autonomy and strength.
+Many textiles arrive at my door; lace, linens, skirts, aprons, napkins, handkerchiefs, tablecloths and duvet covers, embroidered in colorful threads, crocheted in complex patterns, or with unfinished needle work, from a mother, auntie, grandmother or great-grandmother.
 These intimate items have no commodity value, created for a home they might never leave.
-They are tangible acts of love, a labor of private care circulating inside the domestic sphere.
+They are tangible acts of love, a labor of care circulating inside the domestic sphere.

 curatorial and consulting